leafo/lapis/docs/models.md

 The `create` class method is used to create new rows.
 It takes a table of column values to create the row with.
 It returns an instance of the model.
-The create query fetches the values of the primary keys and sets them on the instance using the PostgreSQL `RETURNING` statement.
+The create query fetches the values of the primary keys and sets them on the instance using SQL `RETURNING` clause.
 This is useful for getting the value of an auto-incrementing key from the insert statement.

 > In MySQL the *last insert id* is used to get the id of the row since the
 > `RETURNING` statement is not available.